Safety on the Mass Rapid Transit (Singapore): Lentor Avenue Collision

+Nicoll Highway collapse

 A construction accident occurred at approximately 3:30 pm on 20 April 2004 in Singapore when a Circle Line tunnel being constructed near Nicoll Highway station collapsed.
 The supporting structure for the deep excavation work failed, resulting in a 30-metre (100 ft) deep cave-in that spread across six lanes of Nicoll Highway.

 The collapse killed four people and injured three.
 The accident delayed the construction end date for the MRT station.
 The accident left a collapse zone 150 m wide, 100 m long, and 30 m deep.
-Four workers were killed, with three more injured.
 Steel beams were twisted, with two construction cranes being swallowed up.
 A substantial chunk of the main highway running over the tunnel was also knocked out.

 The rescue efforts were called off on 23 April 2004 because of the low chance of survival by that point, as well as danger to the rescue teams.
+Construction foreman Heng Yeow Pheow's body was never found.
 There was also the increasing need to stabilize the ground around the accident site to reduce the risk of further collapses.
 All six lanes of the Nicoll Highway were heavily damaged, rendering the road unusable.
 The highway re-opened on 4 December 2004 after reconstruction efforts.

 A committee of inquiry found main contractor Nishimatsu Construction Company (ja:西松建設) and its officers as well as Land Transport Authority officers responsible for the collapse.
 Several other officers and subcontractors were reprimanded and issued warnings in connection with the accident.
-As a result of the accident, Stages 1 and 2 of the Circle line were delayed.
+As a result of the accident, Stages 1 and 2 of the Circle Line were delayed.
 Stage 3 of the line, Bartley to Marymount stations opened first on 28 May 2009.
 The partially built station structure was abandoned, and the affected station has been shifted about 100 metres (330 ft) away from the accident site.
 Eventually, Nicoll Highway station started operations on 17 April 2010.

+Pasir Ris rail accident

 On 22 March 2016, 2 SMRT maintenance trainees who were part of a group of 15 tasked to investigate a possible signalling system fault near the tracks of Pasir Ris Station were run over by a Kawasaki Heavy Industries C151 at around 11:10 am, killing them.
 The incident took place 150m away from the station.
 This led to a 2.5 hour disruption from 11:10 am to 1:56 pm from Pasir Ris and Tanah Merah, and affected at least 10,000 commuters.